Repairs to the Wareham spillway

 What is the Wareham spillway?

-The Wareham dam and spillway make up part of the Mayo Generating Station and were commissioned in 1952.
+The Wareham dam and spillway make up part of the Mayo Hydro Facility and were commissioned in 1952.
 Just upstream of Wareham dam, water enters an underground pipe that goes to the Mayo A and Mayo B generators to make electricity.
 When there is too much water to use, it flows down the spillway and back into the Mayo River.

 What's happening?